AdarshSai/Students-Results-Prediction-/README.md

 # Students-Results-Prediction-
-Student's Final Exam Result Prediction using Artificial Neural Networks and Classification using Apriori Pruning
+Student's Final Exam Result Prediction using Clustering By K-Means Clustering Algorithm
+Labelling the Clusters.
+Association  using Apriori Pruning
+Prediction by Artificial Neural Networks